 If a website security issue were to rear its ugly head, be sure to take action as soon as possible in order to keep your site’s downtime to a minimum and Google happy to show your URL to your customers and potential customers.

-For more information about Google’s malware blacklisting process or, worse, you need assistance with your hacked WordPress website, please contact Whiteboard Creations today for immediate help.
+For more information about Google’s malware blacklisting process or, worse, you need assistance with your hacked WordPress website, contact Whiteboard Creations today for immediate help.